ygjin11/dtgg/README.md

-# DT-with-2-memories
+# DT-with-language
-code repe for project ‘DT with 2 memories’
+code repe for project ‘DT with language’